 Moore Group blog: The latest from The Moore Group archaeologists

-Headland Archaeology blog: Loads of stuff about the most recent excavations carried out in Ireland by Headland Archaeology
+Rubicon Archaeology Blog: Loads of stuff about the most recent excavations carried out in Ireland by Rubicon Archaeology

 Robert M. Chapple’s blog: ‘An irregularly updated bolg about archaeology and related madness! might just be good’.

 Shadow and Stone: Blog by photographer Ken Williams with some beautiful images of archaeological sites

 Vox Hiberionacum: An excellent blog specialising in Early Irish Christianity and Early Medieval Ireland.

 General websites about archaeology

 Thadeus Breen’s Archaeology website: The original and still one of the best portals for Irish Archaeology

 Prehistoric Music Ireland: Experimental archaeology site featuring reconstructions of prehistoric instruments.

 Megalithic Ireland: Images of some of Ireland’s best known megalithic tombs

 Megalithic Monuments of Ireland: Again an excellent collection of photographs and info related to megalithic sites in Ireland